By: Scott McEachern

 Lastly, I want to share with you the flip side - what if we were wronged by the owners, managers, or employees, of a small corporation while said were acting on behalf of a corporation - who can be sued?

 The answer is the small corporation entity (i.e. ABC Contracting Inc. - "ABC") and all those persons tortiously connected to the wrong.
 As a very simple example, if employee 'Bob' of ABC negligently digs a hole resulting in a 'trip and fall' injury after being hired by 'Joe', trained by 'Jim', and supervised by 'John', a case may be made out for suing ABC corporately as well as Bob, Joe, Jim, and John personally.
 Of course, the practicality of who to sue in a given situation needs specific circumstances evaluation by a legal professional.
 If the injuries are relatively minor, a licensed paralegal can help assess the situation and potentially bring legal action in the Small Claims Court; however, if the injuries are serious, a lawyer's attention is required.

-Unlike major corporations, most small businesses are owned and operated by the shareholders.
-Indeed, in many incorporated small businesses the...Learn More
+Most small businesses are owned and operated by the shareholders.
+Indeed, in many incorporated small businesses the shareholders are also the officers,...Learn More

 A Helpful Guide to Understanding That Employees Are Without Personal Liability Protection for Negligent Conduct Occurring While Acting For a Corporate...Learn More